marcusasar/SQL_Product_Case_Study/Product_Sales_Case_Study.md

 | 20in Monitor | 4126 |
 | ThinkPad Laptop | 4128 |

+LG Dryer and LG Washing Machine were the products with least quantity ordered, 20in Monitor and ThinkPad Laptop had some good sales among the list.

-### 3. What was the sale volume for each city during last year?
+### 3. What was the sales volume for each city during last year?

 ```sql
 WITH sales_by_city(city, total_quantity) AS (